trycourier/courier-ios/Docs/Inbox.md

 # Courier Inbox

-An in-app notification center list you can use to notify you users.
-Allows you to build user experiences similar to the Facebook notification feed very quickly.
+An in-app notification center list you can use to notify your users.
+Allows you to build high quality, flexible notification feeds very quickly.

 ⚠️ `CourierInbox` requires [`Authentication`](https://github.com/trycourier/courier-ios/blob/feature/inbox-docs/Docs/Authentication.md) to view inbox messages that belong to a specific user.